ucfcbb/Recomb-Mix/README.md

 ```
 ./RecombMix -h
 ```

+<a id="snp-note"></a>
+>[!Note]
+>For Single Nucleotide Polymorphism (SNP) array-like data, enable the allele frequency threshold parameter to ensure optimal performance.
+This [paper](https://doi.org/10.1093/bioadv/vbag006) includes a concrete example demonstrating how to run Recomb-Mix on SNP-array-like data with this parameter.

 ## Compact Reference Panels
 The Recomb-Mix program utilizes compact reference panels for local ancestry inference.
 A compact reference panel is space-efficient, as it includes only sample templates containing population-level information.
 The available compact reference panels (located in *./compact_panels/*) were generated in both GRCh37 and GRCh38 builds.
 The original panels were comprised of the 1000 Genomes Project (1000GP) and the Human Genome Diversity Project (HGDP) (https://www.internationalgenome.org/), and were phased and imputed using [Beagle](https://faculty.washington.edu/browning/beagle/beagle.html).
 Below are the names and reference populations in the available compact reference panels.